Teksta versija

 5) the procedures for ensuring functions of the audit authority in the management of the European Union funds;

-9) the procedures for reporting irregularities established in the implementation of the European Union funds, for writing-off, withholding, or recovery of the expenditures made incorrectly, and also for the application of proportional financial correction;
+9) the procedures for reporting irregularities established in the implementation of the European Union funds, for the writing-off, withholding, or recovery of the expenditures made incorrectly, and also for the application of proportional financial correction;

 12) the procedures for developing and maintaining the Cohesion Policy Funds Management Information System, including the electronic data exchange system;

-14) the procedures for the implementation of financial instruments, the available funding, the conditions for the activities to be supported and for eligibility of costs;
+14) the procedures for the implementation of financial instruments, the available funding, the conditions for the activities to be supported and for the eligibility of costs;

 15) the procedures for the implementation of technical assistance of the European Union funds;